Longuemare's sunangel: Description

 Longuemare's sunangel is 9 to 10 cm long and weighs 5.0 to 6.0 g.
 It has a short (less than 2 cm), straight, blackish bill.
 The adult male of the nominate H. c. clarisse has a narrow glittering blue-green frontlet just above the bill, a dusky crown, and dark bronzy green upperparts.
 Its throat and upper breast gorget is glittering rosy and has a white pectoral band below it.
 The rest of the underparts are dusky buff with round green spots.
 The inner tail feathers are dark bronzy green and the outer ones blackish and occasionally have pale tips.
 The female has dull brown throat feathers with rufous or bronze green inclusions.
 Its belly has less spotting than the male's.
 Juveniles are plumaged like the adult female.

 The male H. c. violiceps has a strongly blue frontlet and a purple gorget.
 The female's frontlet is dull; its dull brown throat patch is smaller than that of the nominate and a band of dark green separates it from the white pectoral band.
 The male H. c. verdiscutus has an emerald green frontlet, a deep bronzy purple crown, and a dark line along the upper edge of the gorget.
 The female has the same dark line and a smaller gorget than the nominate's with a dark green border.

+The call is "a repeated dry, upward-inflected 'tsik' or 'tsit'."

 Distribution and habitat

 The nominate Longuemare's sunangel H. c. clarisse is found in Colombia's Eastern Andes and adjacent western Venezuela.
 H. c. violiceps is found further north, in Serranía del Perijá that defines the Colombia-Venezuela border.
 H. c. verdiscutus is restricted to the Tamá Massif, an extension of Colombia's eastern Andes on the border with Venezuela.

 Longuemare's sunangel primarily inhabits the edges of humid cloudforest and elfin forest.
 It can also be found in more open landscapes including fields with scattered bushes and trees, open woodland, overgrown ravines, and páramo.
 In elevation it ranges from 1800 to 3600 m.
+It is sedentary.